Terms and Conditions

 (c) including all renewals and extensions of such rights or applications

 (e) to which the relevant party is or may be entitled, and

 (f) in whichever part of the world existing;

-Location means the address for delivery of the Goods and performance of the Services as set out in the Order;
+means the address for delivery of the Goods as set out in the Order;

-means the Customer’s order for the Deliverables in substantially the same form as set out in the Customer’s order form;
+means the Customer’s order for the Goods in substantially the same form as set out in the Customer’s order form;

-Specification means the description or specification of the Deliverables set out or referred to in the Order;
+means the description or specification of the Goods set out or referred to in the Order;

-VAT means value added tax under the Value Added Taxes Act 1994 or any other similar sale or fiscal tax applying to the sale of the Deliverables.
+means value added tax under the Value Added Taxes Act 1994 or any other similar sale or fiscal tax applying to the sale of the Goods.

 1.2 In these Conditions, unless the context otherwise requires:

 1.2.1 a reference to the Contract includes these Conditions, the Order, and their respective schedules, appendices and